v8/v8.dev/src/docs/ide-setup.md

 This project’s Git repository may be accessed using many other client programs and plug-ins.
 See your client’s documentation for more information.

+## Visual Studio Code and clangd

+For instructions how to set up VSCode for V8, see this [document](https://docs.google.com/document/d/1BpdCFecUGuJU5wN6xFkHQJEykyVSlGN8B9o3Kz2Oes8/).
+This is currently (2021) the recommended setup.

 ## Eclipse

 For instructions how to set up Eclipse for V8, see this [document](https://docs.google.com/document/d/1q3JkYNJhib3ni9QvNKIY_uarVxeVDiDi6teE5MbVIGQ/).
+Note: as of 2020, indexing V8 with Eclipse does not work well.

 ## Visual Studio Code and cquery